 Federal Law and Delta 10 THC

 Hemp-derived compounds like Delta 8 THC and Delta 10 THC are in a federally legal grey area, thanks to a loophole in Farm Bill (Hemp Farming Act.)

 The Act made hemp with less than 0.3% Delta 9 THC legalized.
-The goal behind legalizing hemp is to allow people to obtain the benefits of non-intoxicating cannabis.
-The cap on 0.3% THC was made because those levels are so low that they don’t cause intoxication.
+The goal behind legalizing hemp is to allow people to obtain the benefits of non-intoxicating cannabis Anything over 0.3% can cause intoxication.

 The hemp plant doesn’t naturally contain high levels of hemp THC, including Delta 8 THC and Delta 10 THC.

 To create Delta 10 THC, lab technicians take hemp-derived CBD and use various techniques to get the pure extract.
-Making this cannabinoid-derived compound requires experience and understanding as many safety measurements must be considered when extracting this THC compound.
+To make a cannabinoid-derived compound requires experience and understanding, as many safety measurements have to be in place.

-Consequently, Delta 10 THC is technically derived from CBD originates from the hemp plant but was created in a lab.
-Since it’s made using synthetic methods, Delta 10 THC is semi-synthetic.
+Consequently, Delta 10 THC is technically derived from CBD that originates from the hemp plant and then created in a lab.
+Since using synthetic methods, Delta 10 THC is semi-synthetic.
 That being the case, Delta 10 THC may easily fall into the category of “synthetic THC,” which is not legal federally.

 Louisiana’s state laws on Delta 10 THC are some of the most progressive in the nation.
 The state has a medical cannabis program established in 2015, and it is one of the first states in the US to allow the use of medical cannabis for patients with autism.